 - Something you are (e.g. biometric data).

-CSPs or verifiers can employ different combinations of authenticators to achieve different levels of assurance that will ultimately help to reduce successful cybersecurity attacks.
+Cloud providers or verifiers can employ different combinations of authenticators to achieve different levels of assurance that will ultimately help to reduce successful cybersecurity attacks.
 The different combinations of authenticators create an authentication assurance level (AAL).
-For example, when you log in, a CSP might use a combination of your password and a code generated by an authenticator app.
+For example, when you log in, a cloud provider might use a combination of your password and a code generated by an authenticator app.

 A strong password is essential to each authentication level.
-Each AAL meets the recommended privacy controls and relies on something that only you know and is difficult to estimate.
-Cyber criminals only need to guess one reused email and password combination to make a costly mess of things for you or your business.
+Each AAL relies on something that only you know/have/are and is difficult to estimate.
+Cybercriminals only need to guess one reused email and password combination to make a costly mess of things for you or your business.

 Strong Passwords Defined

 This may sound too simplistic, but the NIST (SP 800-63-3 Appendix A) qualifies a password’s strength by its length.
 In the case of brute force attacks, shorter passwords are too easy to uncover before rate limitings results in a lockout.
 Passwords of sufficient length reduce the success of credential stuffing or denial-of-service attacks.
-The NIST recommends that CSPs allow passwords or password phrases of almost any length so long as it doesn’t demand excessive time to disguise with a salting of random letters, numbers, and hashing algorithm.
+The NIST recommends that cloud providers allow passwords or password phrases of almost any length so long as it doesn’t require excessive processing time to hash.

-The next thing to consider when creating a strong password is complexity.
-That said, the NIST recommends that password complexity not impede memorability, which would defeat the purpose of using a password to authenticate something you know.
+You might think that having a complex password in addition to a long password would protect you even more, but NIST focuses on length rather than masking efforts.
+Password cracking tools already factor things like case changes and phonetically similar letters into their algorithms.
+NIST also recommends that password complexity not impede memorability, which would defeat the purpose of using a password to authenticate something you know.
 Too complex of a password leads people to writing down passwords or storing them in unsafe places rather than forgetting them.
-This vulnerability has to be addressed when CSPs provide instructions for creating passwords for users.
+This vulnerability has to be addressed when cloud providers provide instructions for creating passwords for users.

 One more way to ensure you’re using a strong password is to use a tool to randomly generate one based on a set of standards, like length, type of character, readability, etc..
 Randomly produced passwords are harder to brute force attack or guess.
 While there are a few different places you can find a random password generator, we love password managers like BitWarden, 1Password, and LastPass, which generate, organize, and secure passwords.